strasserpatrick/dev-container-as-a-service/README.md

 ## Motivation

+For a computer science lab, I needed a machine learning environment that exceeds my local compute power.
+Thus, I needed a cloud solution.
+For a couple of reasons, existing solutions did not fit my needs (see [Considerations](## Considerations)).
+One example being Google Colab with its "notebook" environment, that does not allow me to fully access the underlying environment.
+For example, it is very "hacky" to install alternative Python versions or libraries that are not preinstalled.
+Therefore, I decided to create my own solution.
+The following section describes the motivation and benefits of this project.

 - "local feeling" with powerful (flexible) hardware (debugging, ide, no nano or vim)
 - sudo permissions for full control (e.g. apt install libraries, cuda, ...)
 - no "notebook like" feeling (preconfigured software, no shell)